Get Started With Custom Metadata Types in Salesforce

 Use Cases for Custom Metadata Types:

 Custom Metadata Types (CMDTs) in Salesforce provide a versatile framework for managing custom configurations and data structures.
 They offer numerous use cases across various industries and business scenarios.
-Here, we’ll delve into some detailed examples:
+Here, we’ll go over some detailed examples:

 1. Global Application Settings: